 A research conducted by Tilburg University in the Netherlands found that those in power don’t really walk their talk.
 Leaders have a stricter moral judgment of others, yet they are less strict of their own behaviour.
 In other words, it’s a common phenomenon to find a lot of leaders not practicing what they preach.
 As a Muslim, you should be leading by example and there should be no double standards.
 You are commanded to practice what you preach or you’ll pay a heavy price.

 There is a tendency of employers to dismiss a worker because he is not deemed a “team player”.
 Oftentimes, these labels of being uncooperative, incompetent or useless are being stamped on a person’s forehead without even involving the person in question.
-This is a grave injustice, because the accused are not given a chance to defend themselves.
+This is a grave injustice because the accused are not given a chance to defend themselves.
 This decision is usually made by few people at the top, followed by a covert plan to pressure the employee to quit on his own, so there is no legal repercussion for unfair dismissal.
 This oppression is an unwritten standard practice in many organisation.

-The sad thing is as Muslim CEOs, you probably think Islam is not relevant when it comes to leading an organisation.
+The sad thing is as Muslim CEOs, you probably think Islam is not relevant when it comes to leading an organization.
 If you are in a leadership position and have done one of the 5 things mentioned above, then you should stop doing it.
 We are living in a turbulent time, and you need all the help that you can get.
 There is nothing better than Divine assistance from Allah.
-Make a connection with Allah today and cross check every decision you make with the Quran and Sunnah.
+Make a connection with Allah today and cross-check every decision you make with the Quran and Sunnah.